feathr-ai/feathr/docs/concepts/feature-definition.md

       ...
       <other_feature_alias>: {key: <other feature key name>, feature: <other feature>}
     }
-    definition: <MVEL expression to produce the feature value, referencing by input features by their alias specifed in the inputs field above>
+    definition: <feathr expression to produce the feature value, referencing by input features by their alias specifed in the inputs field above>
     type: <Feature type, same as anchored feature type>
 }
 }